cap-js/docs/guides/providing-services.md

 The CAP runtimes for [Node.js](../node.js/) and [Java](../java/) provide a wealth of generic implementations, which serve most requests automatically, with out-of-the-box solutions to recurring tasks such as search, pagination, or input validation — the majority of this guide focuses on these generic features.

 In effect, a service definition [as introduced above](#service-definitions) is all we need to run a full-fledged server out of the box.
-The need for coding reduces to real custom logic specific to a project's domain &rarr; section [Adding Custom Logic](#adding-custom-logic) picks that up.
+The need for coding reduces to real custom logic specific to a project's domain &rarr; section [Custom Logic](#custom-logic) picks that up.

 ### Serving CRUD Requests {#serving-crud}